pingcap/docs-tidb-operator/en/pd-recover.md

 ### Get Alloc ID

-When you use `pd-recover` to recover the PD cluster, you need to specify `alloc-id` which is larger than the largest allocated ID (`Alloc ID`) of the original cluster.
+When you use `pd-recover` to recover the PD cluster, you need to specify `alloc-id` which should be larger than the largest allocated ID (`Alloc ID`) of the original cluster.

 1. Access the Prometheus monitoring data of the TiDB cluster by taking steps in [Access the monitoring data](monitor-a-tidb-cluster.md#access-the-monitoring-data).

 2. Enter `pd_cluster_id` in the input box and click the `Execute` button to make a query.
-Get the largest value in query result.
+Get the largest value in the query result.

 3. Multiply the largest value in the query result by `100`.
-This multiplied value is the `alloc-id` value specified when using `pd-recover`.
+Use the multiplied value as the `alloc-id` value specified when using `pd-recover`.

 ### Recover the PD Pod